rmenner/standup-app/README.md

 ## Usage

-1. On the homepage, you'll see team members fetched from GitHub
+1. On the homepage, browse team members automatically fetched from GitHub
-2. Select the members who will participate in the standup
+2. Select participants for the current standup meeting
-3. Click "Start Meeting" to begin the standup
+3. Click "Start Meeting" to begin the session
-4. For each team member, record their updates about:
+4. Each team member gets a 2-minute timer for updates
-   - What they worked on yesterday
-   - What they plan to work on today
-   - Any blockers they're facing
-5. After all members have spoken, a summary will be displayed
+5. After all individual updates, triage issues and parking lot items can be addressed

-## Customization

-- You can modify the GitHub organization and team name in `src/routes/+page.server.js`
-- Default time limits per person can be adjusted
-- UI styling is done with TailwindCSS and can be customized in the tailwind.config.js file

-## License

-[Add license information here]
+6. When complete, review and export a comprehensive meeting summary